dustinpfister/blog_posts/_posts/threejs-object3d-position.md

 layout: post
 categories: three.js
 id: 975
-updated: 2022-09-27 10:47:13
+updated: 2022-09-27 10:58:58
-version: 1.26
+version: 1.27
 ---

-The [position property of the Object3d class in threejs](https://threejs.org/docs/index.html#api/en/core/Object3D.position) will hold an instance of the [Vector3 class](/2018/04/15/threejs-vector3/), and setting the values of this will set the position of the origin of an object of interest.
-Sense [the Object3d class](/2018/04/23/threejs-object3d/) is a base class of many objects in threejs such as [Mesh objects](/2018/05/04/threejs-mesh/) and [Cameras](/2018/04/06/threejs-camera/) just to name a few, what applys to the position property of an object3d instance and also be done with a whole lot of various objects that can be added to a scene object.
+The [position property of the Object3d class in threejs](https://threejs.org/docs/index.html#api/en/core/Object3D.position) will hold an instance of the Vector3 class, and setting the values of this will set the position of the origin of an object of interest.
+Sense the Object3d class is a base class of many objects in threejs such as [Mesh objects](/2018/05/04/threejs-mesh/) and [Cameras](/2018/04/06/threejs-camera/) just to name a few, what applys to the position property of an object3d instance and also be done with a whole lot of various objects that can be added to a scene object.
 Speaking of scene objects they two are based off of object3d, so the position property can be used to change the position of a whole scene relative to what is often refer to as world space.

 The [position property of an instance of Buffer geometry](/2021/06/07/threejs-buffer-geometry-attributes-position/) is a whole other topic of concern.
 When it comes to mutating the position attribute of buffer geometry that is a little more involved, however there are ways of using what there is to work with in the Vector3 class to change the various values for vertices in position attributes.
 However in this post I will for the most part be sticking to examples that just have to do with object3d based objects rather than the arrays of various attributes of geometry.